Newsletter

 Israeli President Isaac Herzog and Prime Minister Benjamin Netanyahu will deliver remarks at the ceremony.

 “The hardships that my grandmother endured as a little kid and how she managed to come here and build this great life for herself from nothing, that’s my why.
-We are stronger than we think and we need to keep fighting for what we deserve,” added Seaman Apprentice D., whose rank is the equivalent of a corporal in the other branches of the IDF.
+We are stronger than we think, and we need to keep fighting for what we deserve,” added Seaman Apprentice D., whose rank is the equivalent of a corporal in the other branches of the IDF.

-His grandmother Sara Milgram was born in Košice, Slovakia, on July 6, 1939.
+His grandmother, Sara Milgram, was born in Košice, Slovakia, on July 6, 1939.
 Her father, Avraham Vitzman, owned a stationery shop.

 “When it started to be very dangerous for Jewish people, my parents decided to run away at night.
 They went to the border and arrived in Budapest [in 1944], passing for Christians.
-I was five.
+I was 5.
 I could not go downstairs and play with other kids because they were afraid I would tell my true name,” Milgram told JNS.

-Milgram’s father tried to arrange for them escape to Switzerland when he and her mother, Alice, were arrested by the Gestapo and sent to Auschwitz.
+Milgram’s father tried to arrange for them to escape to Switzerland when he and her mother, Alice, were arrested by the Gestapo and sent to Auschwitz.

-Milgram stayed in a children’s home in Budapest until it became too dangerous and her aunt Madga arranged for her to stay with a Christian family and pass for their daughter.
+Milgram stayed in a children’s home in Budapest until it became too dangerous, and her aunt Madga arranged for her to stay with a Christian family and pass for their daughter.

-“They took me in and I would go to church with them.
+“They took me in, and I would go to church with them.
 It was like that for a year.
 I stayed there until my aunt came one day, took me out to the garden and ran away with me back to Košice.
 In Košice, nobody knew who I really was except for my aunt.
-I would stay with a family and she’d go to work,” she said.
+I would stay with a family, and she’d go to work,” she said.

 After spending a year in Auschwitz, Milgram’s mother, who had run away from the January 1945 death march, a forced evacuation of camps to prevent survivors from being rescued by the Allies, came to Košice looking for her.

-“She opened the door and I immediately recognized her.
+“She opened the door, and I immediately recognized her.
 She was very happy she found me.
 She looked for my father’s name on the survivors’ list but could not find him.
 He was wounded and died in Auschwitz,” Milgram said.

 Milgram and her mother arrived in Israel in February 1949.
 The girl was put in a children’s home in Kiryat Bialik called Moshav Ahava, where she spent four years, while her mother was sent to Beit Halutzot, a hostel in nearby Haifa designed to integrate new immigrants into Israeli society.